Admiral Fell Inn's History

 TODAY - A Charming Getaway

 Admiral Fell Inn is an internationally acclaimed hotel offering intimate elegance amidst a bustling waterfront community.
 Guests enjoy boutique style accommodations and convenience to Fell's Point dining and entertainment.
-We are proud members of Harbor Magic Hotels and the National Trust for Historic Preservation's Historic Hotels of America.
+We are proud members of Harbor Magic Hotels.